Estate Planning Lawyer Roseville, CA

 Settling Debts and Taxes

-Before any distribution of assets can occur, it’s imperative that all outstanding debts and tax obligations of the estate are settled.
+Before any distribution of assets can occur, all outstanding debts and tax obligations of the estate must be settled.
 This step ensures that all legal and financial responsibilities of the estate are fulfilled, paving the way for a fair distribution of the remaining assets.

 Distribution of Remaining Assets to Beneficiaries